-From September 2019 Sheffield Hallam University will be offering two Sanctuary Scholarships (one for undergraduate and one for postgraduate study) to support talented students who have sought asylum in the UK.
+Sheffield Hallam University offers two Sanctuary Scholarships per academic year (one for undergraduate and one for postgraduate study) to support talented students who have sought asylum in the UK.
 The scholarships are jointly funded by the University and through generous donations from former students.

 The undergraduate scholarship includes:

 - A full-tuition fee waiver for the length of the course, up to a maximum of four years.

 - Funding of £4,000 for living costs per year of the course, up to a maximum of four years

 a full tuition-fee waiver for the length of the course, up to a maximum of 18 months

 funding of £4,000 for living costs per year of the course, up to

 The scholarships are available for eligible full time or part time undergraduate or postgraduate courses leading to a degree.
 If you study part time, the scholarship will be pro-rated, according to the intensity of the course, therefore the maximum durations stated above will be increased proportionately.

 If you have any questions on the application process, or you need additional support, please contact the SHU Progress Team: